-When you own a house with a mortgage, as two-thirds of home owners do, it’s likely that you’ll sell your property at some point before it's paid off in full.
-So, how is the house selling process affected when you make a sale, but you still have repayments to make?
+Two-thirds of homeowners sell their property while it has a mortgage, so it’s likely that you’ll decide to sell before your home is paid off in full.
+But how is the house selling process affected when you make a sale, but you still have repayments to make?

-- To notify your lender that you’re repaying the loan, submit a discharge form to your lender via your solicitor or conveyancer around one month before the settlement day in your contract
+- Submit a discharge form to your lender via your solicitor or conveyancer to notify your lender that you’re repaying the loan, around one month before the settlement day in your contract.

-- If you’re applying for a new home loan from the same lender, it’s a good idea to submit your new mortgage application at the same time to streamline things
+- If you’re applying for a new home loan from the same lender, it’s a good idea to submit your new mortgage application at the same time to streamline the process.

 What are the costs of selling your house with a mortgage?